 MANDATORY STAGE 4 WATER CONSERVATION

 The City Council adopted a revised water conservation ordinance and implemented Stage 4 - Water Emergency, which takes effect April 17.
 Stage 4 allows watering 1 day a week March-April and November-December, 2 days a week in May and October, and three days a week June-September.
 No watering will be allowed in January and February.
-Click on Stage 4 regulations which will go into effect April 17, 2014.
+Click on Stage 4 regulations which went into effect April 17, 2014.